PolusAI/image-tools/transforms/tabular/tabular-data-thresholding/README.md

 # tabular-data-thresholding

-This plugin uses three [threshold methods](https://github.com/nishaq503/thresholding.git) to compute threshold values on a user-defined variable and then apply thresholds on each label (ROI) and outputs binary format (0, 1). \
+This plugin uses three [threshold methods](https://github.com/nishaq503/thresholding.git) to compute threshold values on a user-defined variable and then determines if each label (ROI) is above or below the calculated threshold value.
+A new feature column will be computed for selected threshold method with the values in  binary format (0, 1) \
 *0* `negative or below threshold`\
 *1* `positive or above threshold`